aristanetworks/openmgmt/docs/examples/WiFi/index.md

 see [OpenConfig for Arista WiFi.](https://wifihelp.arista.com/post/ openconfig-for-arista-wifi?term=openconfig&page=1)

 This page lists a few examples of the AP using gNMI.
+For more information on gNxI, refer to [gNxI Tools.](https://github.com/google/gnxi)

 ### Get AP